 Do You Own a Water Heater Expansion Tank in Denver, CO?

 When water is heated and increases in volume, this is called thermal expansion.
 Installing a thermal expansion tank can protect your system from the damaging effects of this increased pressure in your system.
-Negative effects of Thermal Expansion include damage to your water heater, decreased life of your home’s water fixtures and appliances.
+Negative effects of Thermal Expansion include damage to your water heater and decreased life of your home’s water fixtures and appliances.
 Even your water heaters system to relieve pressure (T&P) is not designed to take care of thermal expansion properly the way a tank will.

 When water is heated, it expands.
-While that's a scientific fact virtually everyone learned sometime during their education, most homeowners don't understand the principle is applied to their home plumbing system.
+While that’s a scientific fact virtually everyone learned sometime during their education, most homeowners don’t understand the principle applied to their home plumbing system.
 Typically, home water heaters are designed to hold a specific number of gallons.
 However, when the water in a 50-gallon water heater gets warmer, it can expand significantly.
-Where does that water go and how does it affect a home's plumbing system?
+Where does that water go and how does it affect a home’s plumbing system?

 Backflow Valves Prevent Water From Backing Up